Hate to See You Go: Releases

 Checker chose not to release Bo Diddley's earlier "You Don't Love Me", but instead issued "Hate to See You Go", as the follow-up to Little Walter's "Roller Coaster", which had reached No. 6 on Billboard magazine's R&B Juke Box chart.
 Released on a single in both 45 rpm 7-inch and 78 rpm 10-inch single formats, it included the Dixon composition "Too Late" as the second side.
 Neither song, however, appeared on the charts.

 In 1959, Bo Diddley's song was included on his second album, Go Bo Diddley and in 1967, he, along with Muddy Waters and Little Walter, recorded a version for the Super Blues album.
 In 1969, "Hate to See You Go" became the title track for the Chess Little Walter anthology Hate to See You Go.

 The Rolling Stones version

 On 8 November 2016, the Rolling Stones released a video for their version of "Hate to See You Go".
 The album itself was a return to the band's blues roots, and co-producer Don Was said it was a manifest testament to the purity of the Stones' love for making music.

-The Rolling Stones' version of "Hate to See You Go" is an harmonica-driven call-and-response between a cyclical riff and a four-chord rhythm sequence.
+The Rolling Stones' version of "Hate to See You Go" is a harmonica-driven call-and-response between a cyclical riff and a four-chord rhythm sequence.
 The track was included on the 2019 compilation album Honk.